top of page

 Section 2.06 Revocation of CCBC Membership

-1.The Collin County Bass Club (CCBC) is a social organization and membership is a privilege contingent upon compatibility with both the ideas of the CCBC, the ethics, and social standards of the majority of the CCBC members.
+1.The Collin County Bass Club (CCBC) is a social organization, and membership is a privilege contingent upon compatibility with both the ideas of the CCBC, the ethics, and social standards of the majority of the CCBC members.

 2.If a CCBC member should for any reason bring shame upon the organization or become incompatible with majority of the CCBC members, he/she may have his/her membership revoked in accordance with the following procedures:

-1.If a CCBC member (plaintiff) feels that, another CCBC member (defendant) no longer meets the criteria noted above; the plaintiff will privately contact the CCBC president and no one else in the CCBC membership about this action. (unless the complaint is against the president, then the member will contact the vice president).
+3.If a CCBC member (plaintiff) feels that, another CCBC member (defendant) no longer meets the criteria noted above; the plaintiff will privately contact the CCBC president and no one else in the CCBC membership about this action. (unless the complaint is against the president, then the member will contact the vice president).

-3.The CCBC president will inform the (defendant) a resignation vote has been requested and offer the defendant an opportunity to resign.
+5.The CCBC president will inform the (defendant) a resignation vote has been requested and offer the defendant an opportunity to resign.

-4.If the defendant does not choose to resign, the CCBC president will contact all officers of CCBC informing them of this action and will coordinate a meeting of all officers, the plaintiff, and the defendant involved in order to attempt to resolve this issue without involving the CCBC membership which could cause an un-necessary disruption, conflict, and side-taking within the CCBC membership.
+6.If the defendant does not choose to resign, the CCBC president will contact all officers of CCBC informing them of this action and will coordinate a meeting of all officers, the plaintiff, and the defendant involved in order to attempt to resolve this issue without involving the CCBC membership which could cause an un-necessary disruption, conflict, and side-taking within the CCBC membership.

-3.Once this action has been filed with the president, both the plaintiff and the defendant, including all officers will not discuss this action with any member of CCBC; for it could cause unnecessary disruption, conflict, and side-taking within the CCBC membership.
+7.Once this action has been filed with the president, both the plaintiff and the defendant, including all officers will not discuss this action with any member of CCBC; for it could cause unnecessary disruption, conflict, and side-taking within the CCBC membership.

-4.The intent of this meeting is an unbiased attempt to resolve the issues between the plaintiff and defendant members for the good of the CCBC and its membership.
+8.The intent of this meeting is an unbiased attempt to resolve the issues between the plaintiff and defendant members for the good of the CCBC and its membership.
 If this meeting does not resolve the issues, then the CCBC president will direct the CCBC vice president to notify the CCBC membership, via email, that a hearing and vote is pending for the member.

-5.At the next meeting following notification, the plaintiff will be given the opportunity to state the objections for continued CCBC membership of the defendant.
+9.At the next meeting following notification, the plaintiff will be given the opportunity to state the objections for continued CCBC membership of the defendant.

-7.After both parties have presented their case, the president will call for a motion to revoke the membership of the defendant vand second.
+10.The defendant will be offered an opportunity to rebut the claim(s).
+11.After both parties have presented their case, the president will call for a motion to revoke the membership of the defendant vand second.

-8.If the motion is seconded, a secret ballot will be taken amongst board members
+12.If the motion is seconded, a secret ballot will be taken amongst board members

-9.A 75% "nay" vote by the present CCBC membership is necessary to revoke a CCBC member’s membership.
+13.A 75% "nay" vote by the present CCBC membership is necessary to revoke a CCBC member’s membership.

 Article III.
 Officers, eligibility, election of officers, terms of office, duties, and vacancies.